PoojaKannan-NEU-Cloud-Org/webapp/README.md

 - Updated the Packer custom image to include connections to a Cloud SQL instance for the web application.
 - Leveraged Terraform to create VM instances on GCP, integrating a startup script to launch the web application.

+### Assignment_06 : DNS Setup details

+This assignment involved the setup of a DNS system, which included the creation of a public zone and configuration of Nameservers through the DNS registrar.
+Additionally, Terraform was utilized to create an A record, and endpoints were established for `/healthz` and `/v1`, accessible via [http://poojacloud24.pw:8080](http://poojacloud24.pw:8080).

+Moreover, modifications were made to a Packer configuration.
+Specifically, the `google-agent-ops` was installed, and logging was configured to direct logs from `/var/logs/app.log` to the Google Cloud Platform (GCP) console log explorer.

+### Assignment_07 : Serverless and cloud functions
+In Assignment #07, the focus was on setting up a Pub/Sub system and Cloud Function using Terraform.
+This involved creating the necessary infrastructure to establish communication between Pub/Sub, Cloud Function, MySQL instances, and the web application.

+The primary functionality implemented was related to user registration.
+Upon registration via a POST method, an email verification link is dispatched to the user utilizing Pub/Sub and Cloud Function.
+If the user fails to verify their email, they are restricted from updating or accessing their user details within the application.

 ## Directory Structure

 - `/app`: Contains the source code of the web application.